There’s No Such Thing as an Irrational Market

 Why are we telling you this?

-Because it’s now clear that these forces are converging once again.
+Because it’s now appears that these forces may be converging once again.

 It’s what Daily Reckoning Australia chief editor Callum Newman calls the ‘C3 Eclipse’.

 This eclipse has taken place twice in the past 49 years.

 Will history repeat?